The following answers to questions are meant as a reference to students and thus are neither definitive or official.

 Can I change a regular class into a “W” class?

 This is almost never allowed.
 The University’s General Education Oversight Committee (GEOC) has instructed departments not to grant “W” (writing intensive) credit to any students in a class that is not an approved “W” class.
-If you feel that you are in a highly unusual situation that prevents you from following the same requirements as everyone else, you should discuss the matter with the department’s Undergraduate Director as soon as possible, and certainly no later than your registration appointment for your final semester.

 I took history courses at my previous university.
 Do those credits count toward the completion of the History Major?